City University College of Ajman

 City University Ajman (CUA) is an institution of higher education located in Ajman in the United Arab Emirates.

 CUA received its license from the UAE Ministry of Higher Education and Scientific Research (MOHESR) in August 2011.
-It provides education for UAE nationals and international students.

-All the academic programs offered at CUA are accredited by the MOHESR.
-The education program at CUA is based primarily on the U.S. system model with morning, evening, and weekend classes available.
-The medium of instruction at CUA is English, unless otherwise indicated.

 On July 17, 2024 it was reported that the university achieved a 5-star rating from QS Star system.

+The University has received french accreditation and has held bootcamps to support university growth.